rollins-cms/cms330-spr20/sprint6/password_lab.md

 It will take about 20 seconds, but `john` will eventually work its way through the list to find `raspberry` and crack the password.

-**Question X**: As before, press the spacebar 3-5 times for updates as it cracks and copy/paste the output to your report
+**Question 3**: As before, press the spacebar 3-5 times for updates as it cracks and copy/paste the output to your report

 How about one more?
 Many people simply add numbers to the end of a word to meet password requirements.